Introduction

 Hotfix scripts

-apply_hotfix_file() is a convenience wrapper for scripting hotfix application.
-A compatible hotfix script should define:
+apply_hotfix_file() is a convenience wrapper for scripted hotfix application.
+A compatible hotfix file should define:

 • pkg (optional, if not passed explicitly)